Wil-Ro/BlogPosts/posts/Thoughts and Essays/Transition.md

 # Additional notes to make
 thoughts on innocence <- freudian shit never really experiencing hate outside of odd looks.
 Even none from bad friends apart from one or two vague comments about fantasising about being a princess.
-Then at work its now regular but indirect and innocent
+Then at work its now regular but indirect and innocent everyday people dont massively have empathy or ubderstanding for trans experiences even when I share them directly, but my family and others who were close to me while I trabsitioned do, they've seen me go through it all ig?